Goh Choon Phong

-Goh Choon Phong (吳俊鵬 (吴俊鹏, Wú Jùnpéng)) is the chief executive officer (CEO) of Singapore Airlines and Singapore Airlines Cargo.
+Goh Choon Phong (吳俊鵬 (吴俊鹏, Wú Jùnpéng)) is a Singaporean businessman who is the chief executive officer (CEO) of Singapore Airlines and Singapore Airlines Cargo.
 He was formally appointed to be the CEO on 1 January 2011 in an announcement dated 3 September 2010.
 Prior to his appointment, he worked for the SIA group for more than 20 years for the airlines' operations in China and Scandinavia.

+Early life and education

+Goh was born in July 1963 in Singapore.
+He graduated from Hwa Chong Junior College, and is an alumnus of the Massachusetts Institute of Technology's Electrical Engineering and Computer Science Department, majoring in computer science, management science and cognitive science.
+He also holds Master of Science in Electrical Engineering and Computer Science.